Keyboard shortcuts

 Static Client Pattern

-For simplified JavaScript integration, the WASM client provides a static client pattern using thread-local storage.
-This eliminates the need to pass client instances through JavaScript and provides a global access point.
+For simplified JavaScript integration, the WASM client provides a static client pattern using thread-local storage via MUXIO_STATIC_RPC_CLIENT_REF.
+This eliminates the need to pass client instances through JavaScript’s FFI boundary.

 subgraph "JavaScript"